Clawedatom/Wave-Shooter-Team-Project/README.md

 This repository contains the complete Unity project for **Alien Survivor**, a 2D shooter game.
 The game features multiple enemy types with AI, player controls, and procedural maps with obstacles.

+## Gameplay

+Survive waves of enemies while navigating a map filled with procedural obstacles.

 ## Key Systems

 - Multiple enemy types with AI